Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants

-where $\varepsilon\in\{0, 0.25, 0.5, 0.75, 1\}$ specifies the share of grid-forming devices.
+where $\varepsilon\in\{0, 0.25, 0.5, 0.75, 1\}$ specifies the share of grid-forming units.
 In this regard, we also split the participation factors (\cref{fig:ADPFs_cs1}, left) of each DER type into two parts, i.e.,

-where $i\in\{\mathrm{wind,pv,bess}\}$ and $k\in\{\mathrm{fp,vq}\}$.
-The local reference models specified for the grid-forming and -following devices are obtained as described in \cref{sec:hybrid_DVPP}.
-Note that we consider nominal operating conditions in this case study, i.e., there is no temporal variation of any weather-dependent DER.

-Finally, we report our simulation results only for the frequency response of the hybrid DVPP.
-However, similar observations can be made for the voltage response, accordingly.
+where $i \in \{\mathrm{wind,pv,bess}\}$ and $k \in \{\mathrm{fp,vq}\}$.
+The local reference models specified for the grid-forming and -following units are obtained as described in \cref{sec:hybrid_DVPP}.
+Note that we consider nominal operating conditions, i.e., there is no temporal variation of any weather-dependent DER.
+Further, we report our simulation results only for the frequency response of the hybrid DVPP.
+However, similar observations can be made for the voltage magnitude response, accordingly.